 1. Tummy Time

 I am a huge supporter of tummy time.
 With the age of containers for carrying babies everywhere and the Back to Sleep campaign, which is important, tummy time is now equally important.
-When doing tummy time babies learn to hold their heads up, use good head control, strengthen neck and trunk muscles, which then turns into being able to roll, get up on hands and feet, and then start coordinating crawling.
+When doing tummy time babies learn to hold their heads up, use good head control, and strengthen neck and trunk muscles, which then turns into being able to roll, get up on hands and feet, and then start coordinating crawling.

 Guess what?
 Sometimes, babies hate tummy time.
 You would too if your mom stuck you on the floor and you had no way to move and your head was buried and it was sore to lift it up time and time again!

 I will be honest here; I let my daughter fuss.
 I didn't help her much.
-When she got to a full out cry, then I picked her up.
+When she got to a full-out cry, then I picked her up.
 But let them get frustrated a little bit, that is when they are learning and figuring things out.

-Obviously if they are screaming at the top of their lungs and thrashing around, no one is learning anything.
+Obviously, if they are screaming at the top of their lungs and thrashing around, no one is learning anything.
 Pick that baby up and comfort them, then try again later.